{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 Sometimes it is more efficient to outsource than swim with the rest

-Portability and Conversion are terms that come up a lot when discussing group insurance plans, but are often not fully understood at their basic level.
+Portability and conversion are terms that come up frequently when discussing group insurance plans but are often not fully understood at their basic level.
 The two terms refer to continuation options that allow an individual to keep his/her insurance even after leaving the group.
 Sounds simple, right?
 Not so fast.

-In general, “porting” coverage will mean an individual is continuing the same coverage he/she had under a group plan, but separate from the group and paying premium directly.
-This is most often seen with employer-based group life insurance, but can also apply to health or other types of insurance products, as well as with non-employer groups such as association membership groups.
-In contrast, "converting" coverage means a person is leaving behind coverage in a group plan, and is converting that group plan into an individually-owned plan.
+In general, “porting” coverage will mean an individual is continuing the same coverage he/she had under a group plan but separate from the group and the individual now pays premium directly.
+This is most often seen with employer-based group life insurance but can also apply to health or other types of insurance products as well as with non-employer groups such as association membership groups.
+In contrast, "converting" coverage means a person is leaving behind coverage in a group plan and is converting that group plan into an individually owned plan.

-Some of the major hurdles porting and converting coverage present are:
+Some of the major hurdles porting and converting coverage present are the following:

 • Need for flexible billing and administrative systems